-- 1) Scroll to the top of your document where you can see the main different types of headings in use. - 2) Click the Change Styles icon. - 3) From the menu which appears select Style Set.
-A list of available style sets will appear.
-A Style Set - 4) Move your mouse over some of the available style sets.
-As you move your mouse over each one, the styles in your document (such as heading styles and the normal style) will change to show how they would look using that style set. - 5) Select a style set that you like the look of and click on it to apply the set.
-If you'd rather keep the styles you already have then simply click outside the list to close it.
+- 1) Scroll to the top of your document where you can see the main different types of headings in use. - 2) Click the Design tab on the ribbon.

+A range of style sets will appear on the ribbon.

+- 3) Move your mouse over some of the available style sets.
+As you move your mouse over each one, the styles in your document (such as heading styles and the normal style) will change to show how they would look using that style set. - 4) Select a style set that you like the look of and click on it to apply the set.